nghiatran0401/suc-manh-2000/README.md

 Note:

-- Ask Nghia for env files
+- Ask for env files
 - Create PR for any new feat / bug fixes / maintenance